High Bay LED Lights

 What Is Commercial Lighting?

 Other institutions, like schools, colleges, ball fields, are also considered commercial lighting applications.
-Homeowners who would be interested in commercial lighting might have a pole barn, workshop, large garage, horse barn or horse arena they want lit up.
+Homeowners who would be interested in commercial lighting might have a pole barn, workshop, large garage, horse barns or horse arena they want lit up.

 What Is Commercial Grade Lighting?